 C. Zone C shall include any stream or wetland draining into Squibnocket Pond and land within 200 feet of such streams and wetlands.

-D. Zone D shall include the remainder of the land and waters within the boundaries of the District.
+D. Zone D shall include the remainder of the land and waters within the boundaries of the District; that is, over 500 feet from the shore of the pond, or over 200 feet from a stream or wetland.

 PERMITTED USES